Skip to main content

 Custom Equivalence

-The equivalence field overrides the default structural comparison with an Equivalence from Effect, letting you choose which fields trigger a restart.
-Equivalence.struct({ isDragging: Equivalence.boolean }) means two snapshots are equal if they have the same isDragging value, regardless of clientY.
-The stream starts once when dragging begins and stops when it ends — it never restarts in between.
+The keepAliveEquivalence field overrides the default structural comparison with an Equivalence from Effect, letting you choose which fields are allowed to change without restarting the stream.
+Equivalence.Struct({ isDragging: Equivalence.Boolean }) means two snapshots are equal if they have the same isDragging value, regardless of clientY.
+The stream starts once when dragging begins and stops when it ends.
+It never restarts in between.

 Reading Live Dependencies

 If the stream doesn’t restart when clientY changes, how does the rAF loop read the latest pointer position?
-The second argument to dependenciesToStream is readDependencies — a function that returns the current deps synchronously, reflecting the latest Model state without restarting the stream.
+The second argument to dependenciesToStream is readDependencies: a function that returns the current dependencies synchronously, reflecting the latest Model state without restarting the stream.

 Inside the requestAnimationFrame loop, readDependencies() returns the latest snapshot every frame.
-This is the bridge between the stream lifecycle (which gates on the deps that trigger restarts) and browser callbacks (which need synchronous access to the latest state).
+This is the bridge between the stream lifecycle (which gates on the dependencies that trigger restarts) and browser callbacks (which need synchronous access to the latest state).

 Stay in the update loop.